BlueTooth Hearing Aids, Made For iPhone Hearing Aids

 - The Brands

-Bluetooth hearing aids have caught the imagination of the buying public in the last few years.
+Hearing aids with Bluetooth capability have caught the imagination of the buying public in the last few years.
 However, often people aren't sure what Digital Bluetooth hearing devices are, whether all hearing aids are Made For iPhone and what does Made For Android mean?
-That confusion has only increased with the introduction of Made For Any phone hearing aids from Phonak.
+Finally, what the hell is Made For Any Phone?
 Let's talk about hearing aids with Bluetooth.

 Made For iPhone hearing aids were first introduced by GN Resound with their LiNX platform which was their first ever iPhone hearing aid a couple of years ago.
 They were quickly followed by Starkey, with their Halo Made For iPhone hearing aids.
 However, while many hearing aids are billed as Made For Android, they are, but not in the same way they are Made For iPhone.
 Finally, and to confuse you more, Phonak have delivered real Bluetooth hearing aids, that are Made For iPhone, Made For Android and Made For Any Phone.